13th Global Conference

 Mansfield College, Oxford

-This inter-disciplinary and multi-disciplinary conference aims to explore the role of environmental thinking in the context of contemporary society and international affairs, and assess the implications for our understandings of fairness, justice and citizenship.
-‘Environmental justice’ is conceived broadly as reflecting not only justice in the context of human communities but also towards other species, ecosystems, habitats, landscapes, succeeding generations and the environment as a whole.
-‘Citizenship’ is understood as an awareness of individual’s relative responsibilities in the global context.
+The Environmental Justice and Citizenship conference provides a forum for inter-disciplinary and multi-disciplinary study of the role of environmental thinking in the context of communities, justice, rights and citizenship.
+‘Environmental justice’ is conceived broadly to consider not only human communities but also other species, ecosystems, habitats, landscapes, succeeding generations and the environment as a whole.
+‘Citizenship’ is understood as an awareness of an individual’s responsibilities in the global context.

-Within this framework the 12th Conference of Environmental Justice and Citizenship will explore models, approaches and context necessary to solve the problems impeding environmental justice and living justly.
-We request contributions which explore technological, political or economic solutions to these problems, or those antecedents, agents, processes and institutions that support development of such solutions.
-The conference provides opportunities for scholars and practitioners in different disciplines to share examples and proposals for reducing the barriers to environmental justice and citizenship.
+The 13th Conference of Environmental Justice and Citizenship will explore models, approaches and context necessary to solve the problems impeding environmental justice and living justly in a warming world.
+We request contributions which propose technological, political or economic solutions to these problems, or discuss conditions and factors necessary to developing, evaluating, implementing or supporting solutions.
+The conference welcomes scholars and practitioners in different disciplines to join our ongoing conversation, begun 12 years ago, about achieving environmental justice and citizenship.

 Presentations, papers, performances, reports and workshops are invited on any of the following indicative themes: